 Before concluding, we wish to address an important caveat.
 One might argue that our suggestions do not account for the risk of post-contractual exploitation by aggrieved consumers.
 According to this line of reasoning, our suggestions expose firms to ex post opportunistic claims.
 Realizing courts’ inclination to protect the non-drafting party, consumers might make false claims about oral promises.
-Furthermore, people’s memory is fallible, and often shaped by worldviews, biases and desires.
-People’s recollection is imprecise and prone to mistakes.
+Furthermore, people’s memory is fallible, and often shaped by worldviews, biases and aspirations.
+People’s recollections are imprecise and prone to mistakes.
 Thus, consumers might make mistaken yet honest claims about what was said during the negotiation process.
-Our suggestions to better protect consumers, this arguments goes, neglect to consider the risks that such protections might inflict on firms.
+Our suggestions to better protect consumers, this arguments goes, neglects to consider the risks that such protections might inflict on firms.

 This is an important observation, and our response is fivefold.
 First, we strongly prefer ex ante measures tailored to prevent misleading oral deals and educate consumers, rather than ex post measures that facilitate consumers’ litigation efforts.
-Second, consumers are not likely to be deeply familiar with legal doctrines and thus may not be too motivated to litigate to begin with.
-Third, consumers experience many barriers to justice, and assuming they will flood the courts with fabricated cases does not seem realistic.
-Fourth, we have already seen how the fine print may chill consumers and undercut their motivation to insist upon their rights.
-Fifth, there is no reason to believe that consumers’ opportunism and faulty memory poses a greater risk than firms’ incentive to exploit consumers or salesperson enthusiasm to close deals.
+Second, consumers are not likely to be very familiar with legal doctrines and thus may not be too motivated to litigate to begin with.
+Third, consumers encounter many limitations to seeking justice, and it is not realistic to expect that they will flood the courts with fabricated cases.
+Fourth, we have already seen how the fine print may chill consumers and weaken their motivation to insist upon their rights.
+Fifth, there is no reason to believe that consumers’ opportunism and faulty memory pose a greater risk than firms’ incentives to exploit consumers or salespeople’s enthusiasm to close deals.
 If anything, it seems to the contrary.
 In the end, our suggestions should be measured against the current state of the world, not against a perfect, utopian reality.

 Conclusion

-Consumers face an ever-increasing number of convoluted products and services.
-It is inevitable that they ask salespersons and agents questions about the products, services and the transactions they consider.
+Consumers face an ever-increasing number of complex products and services.
+It is inevitable that they ask salespeople and agents questions about the products, services and the transactions they consider.
 It is not foolish for consumers to generally trust the answers they get.
 In fact, trusting agents is quite natural and even desirable.
-Along these lines, it is also not negligent for a consumer to not read the fine print, not understand it, or discount its risks.
+Similarly, it is also not negligent for a consumer to not read the fine print, not understand it, or discount its risks.

-While navigating their way through a complex and demanding world, consumers may fall into traps.
+While navigating their way through a complicated and demanding world, consumers may fall into traps.
 Some of these traps are cleverly designed by firms and salespeople, who exploit consumers’ trust and psychological vulnerabilities.
 This Article argues that such traps often take the form of misleading oral deals, which sellers find subtle ways to excuse.
 The Article thus proposed a more realistic and flexible approach to scrutinizing misleading oral deals.
-Such an approach, we believe, can help shift the dial from excessive formality that relies on fine print, to much needed humanity that acknowledges nuanced realities and human fallibility.
+Such an approach, we believe, can help shift the focus from excessive formality that relies on fine print toward a much needed humanistic approach that acknowledges nuanced realities and human fallibility.